awsdocs/amazon-elasticache-docs/doc_source/memcache/logging-using-cloudtrail.md

-# Logging ElastiCache API Calls with AWS CloudTrail<a name="logging-using-cloudtrail"></a>
+# Logging Amazon ElastiCache API Calls with AWS CloudTrail<a name="logging-using-cloudtrail"></a>

-ElastiCache is integrated with AWS CloudTrail, a service that provides a record of actions taken by a user, role, or an AWS service in ElastiCache\.
-CloudTrail captures all API calls for ElastiCache as events, including calls from the ElastiCache console and from code calls to the ElastiCache APIs\.
-If you create a trail, you can enable continuous delivery of CloudTrail events to an Amazon S3 bucket, including events for ElastiCache\.
+Amazon ElastiCache is integrated with AWS CloudTrail, a service that provides a record of actions taken by a user, role, or an AWS service in Amazon ElastiCache\.
+CloudTrail captures all API calls for Amazon ElastiCache as events, including calls from the Amazon ElastiCache console and from code calls to the Amazon ElastiCache API operations\.
+If you create a trail, you can enable continuous delivery of CloudTrail events to an Amazon S3 bucket, including events for Amazon ElastiCache\.
 If you don't configure a trail, you can still view the most recent events in the CloudTrail console in **Event history**\.
-Using the information collected by CloudTrail, you can determine the request that was made to ElastiCache, the IP address from which the request was made, who made the request, when it was made, and additional details\.
+Using the information collected by CloudTrail, you can determine the request that was made to Amazon ElastiCache, the IP address from which the request was made, who made the request, when it was made, and additional details\.

 To learn more about CloudTrail, see the [AWS CloudTrail User Guide](https://docs.aws.amazon.com/awscloudtrail/latest/userguide/)\.

-## ElastiCache Information in CloudTrail<a name="elasticache-info-in-cloudtrail"></a>
+## Amazon ElastiCache Information in CloudTrail<a name="elasticache-info-in-cloudtrail"></a>

 CloudTrail is enabled on your AWS account when you create the account\.
-When activity occurs in ElastiCache, that activity is recorded in a CloudTrail event along with other AWS service events in **Event history**\.
+When activity occurs in Amazon ElastiCache, that activity is recorded in a CloudTrail event along with other AWS service events in **Event history**\.
 You can view, search, and download recent events in your AWS account\.
 For more information, see [Viewing Events with CloudTrail Event History](https://docs.aws.amazon.com/awscloudtrail/latest/userguide/view-cloudtrail-events.html)\.

-For an ongoing record of events in your AWS account, including events for ElastiCache, create a trail\.
+For an ongoing record of events in your AWS account, including events for Amazon ElastiCache, create a trail\.
 A trail enables CloudTrail to deliver log files to an Amazon S3 bucket\.
 By default, when you create a trail in the console, the trail applies to all regions\.
 The trail logs events from all regions in the AWS partition and delivers the log files to the Amazon S3 bucket that you specify\.
 Additionally, you can configure other AWS services to further analyze and act upon the event data collected in CloudTrail logs\.
-For more information, see:
+For more information, see the following:
 + [Overview for Creating a Trail](https://docs.aws.amazon.com/awscloudtrail/latest/userguide/cloudtrail-create-and-update-a-trail.html)
 + [CloudTrail Supported Services and Integrations](https://docs.aws.amazon.com/awscloudtrail/latest/userguide/cloudtrail-aws-service-specific-topics.html#cloudtrail-aws-service-specific-topics-integrations)
 + [Configuring Amazon SNS Notifications for CloudTrail](https://docs.aws.amazon.com/awscloudtrail/latest/userguide/getting_notifications_top_level.html)
 + [Receiving CloudTrail Log Files from Multiple Regions](https://docs.aws.amazon.com/awscloudtrail/latest/userguide/receive-cloudtrail-log-files-from-multiple-regions.html) and [Receiving CloudTrail Log Files from Multiple Accounts](https://docs.aws.amazon.com/awscloudtrail/latest/userguide/cloudtrail-receive-logs-from-multiple-accounts.html)

-All ElastiCache actions are logged by CloudTrail and are documented in the [ElastiCache API Reference](https://docs.aws.amazon.com/AmazonElastiCache/latest/APIReference/)\.
+All Amazon ElastiCache actions are logged by CloudTrail and are documented in the [ElastiCache API Reference](https://docs.aws.amazon.com/AmazonElastiCache/latest/APIReference/)\.
 For example, calls to the `CreateCacheCluster`, `DescribeCacheCluster` and `ModifyCacheCluster` actions generate entries in the CloudTrail log files\.

 Every event or log entry contains information about who generated the request\.
 The identity information helps you determine the following:
 + Whether the request was made with root or IAM user credentials\.